gimbalabs/csk-003/CSK-003-Part-4.md

 3. Now our app should work.
 Let's take a look at the difference between ```symbol``` and ```lookup```.

 ## Calling the Messari API to Get Data
-Application Programming Iterfaces, or APIs, allow us to send and receive data betweeen different apps.
+Application Programming Interfaces, or APIs, allow us to send and receive data betweeen different apps.
 Some APIs are open and free, others restricted.
 Some, like Cardano, take a bit more setting up - so we'll get to that in a future CSK!

 Today we'll use [Messari's free API](https://messari.io/api/) to get data about the current price of different cryptocurrencies into our app.
 We will also use a package called Axios to simplify our API calls a bit.